BTrain137/glowing-octo-memory/README.md

-# Passport-Local-Custom-MySQL
+# Passport-Node-Mongo!-Session-Local

 ## Purpose

-This project was set to create a persistent login even if the user closes the browser or reboots Session's are stored on the server side on a MySQL table created from passport.
+This project was set to create a persistent login even if the user closes the browser or reboots Session's are stored on the server side on a Mongo! collections created from passport.

 <hr>

 ## Usage

-##### MySQL setup first
+##### Mongodb setup first
 ```
-Run MySQL serve
+Run Mongod
-Seed the schema.sql
 ```

 #### Terminal commands